UCL/MPHY0026/doc/summerschool/camera_calibration_demo.rst

 ::

-    bardVideoCalibration -c doc/summerschool/camera_calibration/video_calib_chessboard.json -o ./calibration_output -p calib
+    bardVideoCalibration -c doc/summerschool/camera_calibration/video_calib_chessboard.json -o data/calibration -p calib

-The -s and -p arguments are optional, for when you want to save your calibration results to disk:
+The -o and -p arguments are optional, for when you want to save your calibration results to disk:

   - 'c': config file location (required)
-  - 's': directory to save calibration results to.
+  - 'o': directory to save calibration results to.
   - 'p': filename prefix - Calibration generates ~30 files, which will all share a common prefix.

 The calibration process is best explained via a video: